rage/java-programming-fall-19/data/part-1/4-variables.md

 <!-- Muuttuja on olemassa sen esittelyhetkestä lähtien, ja sen arvo säilyy kunnes muuttujaan asetetaan toinen arvo.
 Muuttujan arvon muuttaminen onnistuu lauseella, jossa on muuttujan nimi, yhtäsuuruusmerkki, ja muuttujan uusi arvo.
 Huomaa että muuttujan tyyppi kirjoitetaan vain kun muuttuja esitellään ohjelmassa ensimmäistä kertaa. -->

 A variable exists from the moment of it's declaration, and its initial value is preserved until another value is assigned to it.
-A variable's value is changed using a statement that comprises the variable name, an equals sign, and the new value to be assigned.
+You can change a variable's value using a statement that comprises the variable name, an equals sign, and the new value to be assigned.
 Remember to keep in mind that the variable type is only stated during the initial variable declaration.

 <!-- ```java